flotpython/course/README.md

 Target currently is any python-based notebook running on jupyter-v4.
 It is not quite clear at this moment which version(s) specifically will work smoothly with `nbautoeval`, but in essence there is very little dependency to the jupyter version.

+It was initially written in python2 but should be oblivious to a change of version to python3.

 # Overview